Azure/azure-functions-durable-extension/CONTRIBUTING.md

 5. Add the newly built Durable Functions NuGet package to the local NuGet source.
 The command to add packages to this location is nuget **add package.nupkg -Source C:\LocalNuGet** .
 5. Update your local NuGet cache (**%USERPROFILE%\\.nuget\packages**) with the newest version of the Durable Functions NuGet package.
 6. In Visual Studio, add the new NuGet package from your local NuGet source to a function.
-7. Run Azure Storage Emulator 5.2.
+7. Run Azure Storage Emulator with version 5.2 or higher.
 8. Run the function and debug.